mlanza/ai-literacy/README.md

 I know there are deep and ongoing ethical questions surrounding AI.
 This work doesn’t engage with them.
 The focus here is strictly utilitarian — how the systems behave, how to reason about their capabilities, and how to use them well.

-It’s also a work in progress.
-Major revisions may still come.
+It’s also a work in progress, mostly first-draft material in need of editing.
 I’ll clearly mark when I consider it stable and ready for broader consumption.

 Thanks for taking the time.
 I hope what’s here proves useful.